Gadz00ks77/doc_compare_v2/ReadMe.md

 #DocCompare - Textract Ver
 This version uses AWS textract and resolves the document section headers programmatically (instead of using a list to search for.)
-This version is slower, and does not use Spacy etc. for the sentence comparison BUT it is cleaner and could be adapted for different document "types" more successfullly.
+This version is slower BUT it is cleaner and could be adapted for different document "types" more successfully.

 ##Instructions / Prereqs
 1. Python 3.8